umbraco/UmbracoDocs/Contribute/file-naming-conventions.md

 ## Discovering other pages

-Alternative pages for a documentation will be discovered by searching the examine index for other files beginning with the same name eg
+Alternative pages for documentation will be discovered by searching the examine index for other files beginning with the same name e.g.

 If we are on the page